 • Manage your stress.

-Constipation happens when you pass fewer than three bowel movements per week or have bowel movements that are hard or difficult to pass without straining.
+Constipation happens when you pass fewer than three bowel movements per week or have bowel movements that are hard to pass without straining.

-Home remedies for constipation can include increasing your fiber intake or taking a laxative, using a suppository, or taking a stool softener.
+Home remedies include increasing your fiber intake or taking a laxative, using a suppository, or taking a stool softener.
 Trying out a squat position, doing light exercise, or performing a colonic massage may also help.